tlienart/SoilWater_ToolBox/docs/HyPix_Output.md

 # HYPIX OUTPUTS

-The following files are table output in HyPix with the following Path for which in this case the project name is TESTCASE for name of site TC1:
+The following files are table output in HyPix with the following Path for which in this case the project name is TESTCASE for name of site TC1: test

 SoilWater_Toolbox/data/OUTPUT/Hypix/TESTCASE/Tc1/TableSoilWater_Toolbox/data/OUTPUT/Hypix/TESTCASE/Tc1/Table